-At December 31, 2023 and 2022, we had \$254.7 million and \$213.5 million of cash, cash equivalents and investment securities on hand, respectively, which was significantly less in each case than the approximately \$571.9 million of cash, cash equivalents and investment securities we had as of December 31, 2021, primarily as a result of the use of existing cash to partially fund the Smiths Medical acquisition.
+At December 31, 2024 and 2023, we had \$308.6 million and \$254.7 million of cash, cash equivalents and investment securities on hand, respectively, which was significantly less in each case than the balances maintained prior to the Smiths Medical acquisition.
 Although our management believes that we continue to have sufficient access to cash to meet our business objectives and capital needs, we currently have a decreased availability of cash, cash equivalents and investment securities and expect to continue to have such decreased availability of cash for the foreseeable future which could constrain our ability to grow our business.
 Furthermore, in connection with the Smiths Medical transaction and the payment of the cash consideration, we entered into Senior Secured Credit Facilities (the "Senior Secured Credit Facilities") of \$2.2 billion consisting of a term loan A facility of \$850.0 million, a term loan B facility of \$850.0 million and a revolving credit facility of \$500.0 million.
-As a result of entering into the Senior Secured Credit Facilities, we incurred additional borrowing costs, At December 31, 2023, our long-term debt outstanding was \$1.6 billion.
+As a result of entering into the Senior Secured Credit Facilities, we incurred additional borrowing costs.
+At December 31, 2024, our long-term debt outstanding was \$1.6 billion.
 Our more leveraged financial position following the Smiths Medical transaction could make us more vulnerable to general economic downturns and industry conditions, and place us at a competitive disadvantage relative to our competitors.
 In the event that we do not have adequate capital to maintain or develop our business and need to seek additional financing, additional capital may not be available to us on a timely basis, on favorable terms, or at all.
 Moreover, our Senior Secured Credit Facilities have certain restrictions that may limit how we operate our business, including our ability to engage in certain transactions and incur additional indebtedness, and our business may be materially and adversely affected if these restrictions prevent us from implementing our business plan.
-See "Business and Operating Risks - The agreements governing our debt contain a number of restrictive covenants which limit our flexibility in operating our business, finance future operations or pursue our business strategies."
+See "Business and Operating Risks -The agreements governing our debt contain a number of restrictive covenants which limit our flexibility in operating our business, finance future operations or pursue our business strategies."

-We have and may continue to acquire businesses, form strategic alliances or make investments in businesses or technologies.
+We have and may continue to acquire businesses, form strategic alliances, enter into joint ventures or make investments in businesses or technologies.
 Such transactions or investments could result in unforeseen operating difficulties or expenditures and require significant management resources, charges or write-downs that could adversely impact our business and operating results.

-We have and may continue to seek to supplement our internal growth through acquisitions of complementary businesses, technologies, services, or products, as well as investments and strategic alliances.
+We have and may continue to seek to supplement our internal growth through acquisitions of complementary businesses, technologies, services, or products, as well as investments, joint ventures and strategic alliances.
 We compete for those opportunities with others including our competitors, some of which have greater financial or operational resources than we do.
 We may not be able to identify suitable acquisition candidates or strategic partners, we may have inadequate access to information or insufficient time to complete due diligence, and we may not be able to complete such transactions on favorable terms, if at all.
 Such transactions are inherently risky, and the integration of any newly-acquired business requires significant effort and management attention that otherwise would be available for ongoing development of our other businesses.